Mercedes-Benz GLS-Class vs Land Rover Defender 130

 Feature Showdown

-The Mercedes-Benz GLS-Class features a 12.3-inch touchscreen, while the Land Rover Defender 130 gets a 13.1-inch display.
+The Mercedes-Benz GLS-Class features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Land Rover Defender 130 gets a 11.4-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz GLS-Class stands out with head-up display, panoramic roof, power tailgate and Burmester audio that you will not find on the Land Rover Defender 130.
 The Land Rover Defender 130 counters with heated front seats and Meridian audio.
 Which feature set matters more depends on your daily routine and priorities.